getify/You-Dont-Know-JS/async & performance/ch2.md

 The reason it's difficult for us as developers to write async evented code, especially when all we have is the callback to do it, is that stream of consciousness thinking/planning is unnatural for most of us.

-We think in step-by-step terms, but the tools we have available to us in code are not expressed in a step-by-step fashion once we move from synchronous to asynchronous.
+We think in step-by-step terms, but the tools (callbacks) we have available to us in code are not expressed in a step-by-step fashion once we move from synchronous to asynchronous.

 And **that** is why it's so hard to accurately author and reason about async JS code with callbacks: because it's not how our brain planning works.

+**Note:** The only thing worse than not knowing why some code breaks is not knowing why it worked in the first place!
+It's the classic "house of cards" mentality: "it works, but not sure why, so nobody touch it!".
+You may have heard, "Hell is other people" (Sartre), and the programmer meme twist, "Hell is other people's code."
+I believe truly: "Hell is not understanding my own code."
+And callbacks are the main culprit.

 ### Nested/Chained Callbacks